samylee/Towards-Realtime-MOT-Cpp/README.md

 # Towards-Realtime-MOT-C-
-A C++ codebase implementation of Towards-Realtime-MOT
+A C++ codebase implementation of Towards-Realtime-MOT.